cstsunfu/.sea.nvim/readme.md

 vnoremap \\ ;
 ```

+10. Select `buildin` or `coc.nvim` for the default LSP in 'core/init.lua'.

+In my opnion, `coc.nvim` is more easy to use in the most of the time.
+But now more and more neovim users change to use `buildin`?

-10. Open neovim and run `:PackerSync<cr>` command to install Plugins by Packer plugin manager.
+11. Open neovim and run `:PackerSync<cr>` command to install Plugins by Packer plugin manager.

 ## More